Jim Campbell (baseball executive): Detroit Tigers

-In August 1978, he was promoted to team president.
+In August 1978, he added the title of team president.
 However, he had been operating head of the franchise for some time before then.
-Owner John Fetzer had been nominal team president since 1961, but mostly left the team in Campbell's hands and rarely interfered.
+Owner John Fetzer had been nominal president since buying controlling interest in 1961, but mostly left the team in Campbell's hands and rarely interfered.

 In February 1982, Campbell underwent heart bypass surgery, and he was hospitalized briefly in August 1983 after experiencing dizziness.
 In September 1983, and acting on his doctor's advice, Campbell stepped down as general manager, turning over that role to longtime assistant Bill Lajoie.
-However, he remained as the club's president.
+However, he remained as the club's president, adding the title of chief executive officer.
+Fetzer sold the Tigers to Tom Monaghan in 1983; like Fetzer, Monaghan largely left day-to-day operations to Campbell.

 In February 1985, Campbell was inducted into the Michigan Sports Hall of Fame.
 In January 1990, Campbell, at age 65, stepped down as the Tigers' president; former Michigan Wolverines football coach Bo Schembechler replaced him.
 (Schembechler had retired from Michigan weeks earlier.)
 Campbell remained as chairman and chief executive officer and continued to maintain an office at Tiger Stadium.
-After owner Tom Monaghan agreed to sell the team to Mike Ilitch, Monaghan fired both Campbell and Schembechler in August 1992.
+After Monaghan agreed to sell the team to Mike Ilitch, Monaghan fired both Campbell and Schembechler in August 1992.